status-im/specs/status-whisper-mailserver-spec.md

 In the case of mobile clients which are often offline, there is a strong need to have an ability to download offline messages.
 By offline messages, we mean messages sent into the Whisper network and expired before being collected by the recipient.
 A message stays in the Whisper network for a duration specified as `TTL` (time-to-live) property.

+See [EIP-627](https://eips.ethereum.org/EIPS/eip-627) for more detail on *Whisper Mail Server* and *Whisper Mail Client*.

 ## Mailserver

 A mailserver can either be running as a server or as a client.

+Since Whisper is a form of DHT, a mailserver only requires a specific relationship with the receiver of a message, not with the sender of a message.

 ### Server